cpchangtw/sonic-platform-modules-quanta/README.md

 # sonic-platform-modules-quanta
-SONiC platform folder for Quanta Switch
+SONiC platform folder which contain drivers for Quanta Switch